chariotsofiron/chariotsofiron.github.io/content/01-macos.md

 # Clean start

 I factory reset my computer once a year in order to
-- test my backup strategies
+- test & evaluate backup strategies
 - consider which tools and applications I still like using in my workflow
 - clear out loose files and cruft that have accumulated on my system
 - upgrade the operating system without breaking things